ucbepic/docetl/docs/concepts/pipelines.md

 # Pipelines

-Pipelines in docetl are the core structures that define the flow of data processing.
+Pipelines in DocETL are the core structures that define the flow of data processing.
 They orchestrate the application of operators to datasets, creating a seamless workflow for complex document processing tasks.

 ## Components of a Pipeline

-A pipeline in docetl consists of four main components:
+A pipeline in DocETL consists of four main components:

 1. **Default Model**: The language model to use for the pipeline.
 2. **Datasets**: The input data sources for your pipeline.